 That’s too good a deal to pass on!

-Bypassing the Netflix VPN Ban
+Bypass the Netflix VPN Ban

 Netflix came under a lot of pressure from TV networks and movie studios when the use of VPN services for bypassing geographical restrictions became too common.

 This series of developments actually started by Netflix in January 2016.
-Although a lot of proxy services, VPNs, as well as Smart DNS products suffered a blow as a consequence of this ban, some providers were better equipped to deal with this problem than others.
+Although a lot of proxy services, VPNs, as well as Smart DNS products, suffered a blow as a consequence of this ban, some providers were better equipped to deal with this problem than others.

 As such, there are a number of VPN services that still possess the ability to penetrate through this ban, but this ability is no longer as widespread throughout the VPN industry as it used to be.